muratk3n/thirdwave/en/README.md

 ---

-The solution isnt "more people", or importing bunch of idiots from abroad, with their chicken coops in crooked trucks...
-The truck hits a bump and the chicken jump "bwak bwak bwak bwak! bwak bwak bwak bwak!"...
+The solution isnt "more people", or importing bunch of idiots from abroad, with their chicken coops and shit, in crooked trucks...
+The truck hits a bump and the chicken jump "bwak bwak bwak bwak! bwak bwak bwak bwak!".
+No.

 ---